MicrosoftDocs/azure-devops-docs/docs/extend/reference/client/api/VSS/References/VSS_SDK_Interfaces/IXDMChannel.md

 * `getRemoteObjectProxy`: (instanceId: string, contextData: Object): IPromise&lt;T&gt;.
 Get a proxied object that represents the object registered with the given instance ID on the remote side of this channel.

 * `getObjectRegistry`: (): [IXDMObjectRegistry](../../../VSS/References/VSS_SDK_Interfaces/IXDMObjectRegistry.md).
 Get the object registry to handle messages from this specific channel.
-Upon receiving a message, this channel registry will be used first, then the global registry will be used if no handler is found here.
+Upon receiving a message, this channel registry is used first, then the global registry is used if no handler is found here.